6 Sustainable Halloween Costume & Decoration Ideas

 The Hulk.
 A witch.
 Garfield.
 The good news for costumes like these that require paint: it’s super-easy to create color that’s safe for your face and body.
 Most body paint recipes call for ingredients that are likely already in the pantry, fridge, or bathroom cabinet.
 A simple body paint recipe is just cornstarch, body lotion, water and food coloring.
 Check out Chelsea Lee Gilbert’s Halloween-tested recipe on Instructables for an easy recipe.
 Or, if you really want to step up the cosplay this Halloween, check out Brit (of Kait and Brit)’s awesome DIY video on YouTube.

 If you or your kiddo are one of the many young advocates fighting against climate change, go the extra mile by dressing up as one of these homemade eco-themed costumes like Vampire Energy, Captain Planet, and the Lorax.
 If the effects of climate change aren’t enough to give your community a fright, these costumes will.

 3. Invest in a onesie.

-If costume making isn’t your style, buy an outfit that’ll work for Halloween or just kicking it at home all year round.
-Amazon sells a variety of onesies, and we love this cute koala getup, a blue unicorn, and Stitch from Lilo and Stitch!
+If costume creation isn’t your style, buy an outfit that’ll work for Halloween and kicking it at home all-year round.
+Personally, we love these cute koala pajamas from Amazon, this sloth jumpsuit from Target, and this colorful SpongeBob Squarepants Patrick Union suit from Hot Topic.

 5. Put your pumpkins to good use.